makersacademy/bowling-challenge-ruby/README.md

  => 20
 ```

-- The scoring system meets every specification in official bowling rules.
+- The scoring system works identically to official bowling rules.
 Spare and strike bonuses are automatically added after the relevant roll has been taken:

 ```shell
 2.7.2 :002 > g.add_roll(10)
  => 10